 Onboarding new employees effectively is a complex, but necessary process that can take time, but improve efficiency later on.
 It provides new employees with the tools, knowledge, and support they need to become productive and engaged members of the team.

 In this blog post, we will explore the importance of onboarding new employees and discuss the best practices for designing and implementing an effective onboarding program that meets the needs of both the organisation and the new employee.

 AN EFFECTIVE ONBOARDING PROCESS IS CRITICAL TO ENSURE POST-HIRE VALUE

-A recent 2013 study published by the CIPD found that more than 20% of UK and Irish employees experience some type of career transition each year.
+A similar paper published in 2013 by the CIPD found that more than 20% of UK and Irish employees experience some type of career transition each year.
 There has been a significant upshot in market activity since 2012 across chiefly the IT, financial and pharma industries.
 In Fortune 500 companies alone, about 500,000 managers take on new roles each year.
 What is hugely interesting is that half of all senior outside hires fail within 18 months in a new position, according to the CIPD study.

 RECRUITMENT SHOULD BE ONGOING